deepakhj/cadent/docs/writers.md

     - cassandra: a binary blob of timeseries points between a time range

-        Good for the highest throughput and data effiency for storage
+        Good for the highest throughput and data effiency for storage.

     - cassandra-flat: a row for each time/point